Mark Hall (defensive end)

-Mark Hall (born August 21, 1965) is an American former professional football defensive end in the National Football League (NFL).
+Mark Hall (born August 21, 1965) is an American former professional football player who was a defensive end in the National Football League (NFL) and Canadian Football League (CFL).
+He played college football for the LSU Tigers and Louisiana Ragin' Cajuns.

 Early life

 Hall was born in Morgan City, Louisiana.

 Career

 Hall was selected by the Green Bay Packers in the seventh round of the 1989 NFL draft and spent two seasons with the team.
 He played at the college level at the University of Southwestern Louisiana and Louisiana State University.